personalrobotics/or_fcl/README.md

 $ cmake -DUSE_CATKIN:bool=0 ..
 $ make
 ```
 This will build the plugin in the `lib/` directory.
-You will need to add this
+You will need to append
-directory to your `OPENRAVE_PLUGINS` path so that OpenRAVE can find it.
+this directory to the `OPENRAVE_PLUGINS` environment variable.

 ## Usage